dimaslanjaka/universal-framework/wp-content/plugins/google-apps-login/readme.txt

 = 2.9.7 =

-Added gal_set_login_cookie filter so you can prevent Google Apps Login from setting its wordpress_google_apps_login cookie under certain circumstances.
+Added gal_set_login_cookie filter so you can prevent Google Apps Login from setting its WordPress_google_apps_login cookie under certain circumstances.
 It only technically needs to be set on the wp-login.php page in most installations, and you may find that if it sets the cookie on any page load (which it does when not already set) then this prevents caching on heavy traffic pages.